Toy and Help Yourself: Toy

+Certifications

 Help Yourself

 Help Yourself (自便 (zi^{6} bin^{6})) followed in May 1997.
 Although this EP (like Toy) contained new songs, including the hit ballad "On Time" (守時), and was welcomed by fans, it received lukewarm critical responses, particularly for the three remixes of songs from earlier albums.
 The album cover was a photograph of Faye Wong taken several years previously.